Psykkana/Project-Shirayuki/README.md

 5. Click the Start Simulation button and input a name and age
 6. Move around with W, A, S, D
 7. Look around with I, J, K, L
+8. Interact with amenities with E
+9. Show controls with C